 Critical Planning Factors in Microgrid Load Testing

 To recognize the potential value delivered, how should you plan for testing your microgrid with load banks?
-What load bank equipment and provider would best match your requirements?
+What load bank service and equipment provider would best match your requirements?

 Answering these questions involves careful analysis and planning.
 Conducting these activities well in advance of your microgrid going on-line helps you avoid dealing with costly and time-consuming issues.